mvolkmann/MyUnixEnv/notes/VueNotes.md

 Component methods can be called from inside curly braces, but plain functions defined outside the component definition cannot be called.
 See https://github.com/elbywan/bosket/issues/23.

+## Lifecycle Methods

+The following optional component methods will be automatically called at specific points in the lifecycle of the component.
+They are defined as top-level properties in an instance definition.

+- `beforeCreate` and `created`
+- `beforeMount` and `mounted`
+- `beforeUpdate` and `updated`
+- `beforeDestroy` and `destroyed`

+The most commonly used of these are `created` and `updated`.
+These corresponsd to the React lifecycle methods `componentDidMount` and `componentDidUpdate`.

 ## Using Sass